feathersjs-ecosystem/batch-loader/README.md

 const { AppLoader } = require('feathers-dataloader');

 // See Common Patterns for more information about how to better pass
-// loaders from service to service const initializeLoader = context => {
+// loaders from service to service. const initializeLoader = context => {
   if (context.params.loader) {
     return context;